karyasuta/karyasuta-site/content/home/projects.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 30

-title: Projects
+title: Latest Projects
-subtitle: ''
+subtitle: 'Some data-related & programming related projects I have done in the past.'

 content:
   # Page type to display.
 E.g. project.